Carnegie Mellon University

 Bio

-In Pittsburgh, in addition to being a faculty member at CMU, I am currently the executive director of Coro Latinoamericano and its CORITO children’s choir, co-president of the Latin American Cultural Union, and a writer and co-anchor for the Spanish-language, community affairs radio program Barrio Latino in Pittsburgh.
-I also served for two years on the Development Committee of the Casa San Jose’s Board of Directors and co-founded a Hispanic children’s outreach program CIRCULO, with two CMU colleagues, in 2007.
+In Pittsburgh, in addition to her role as a faculty member at Carnegie Mellon, she is the executive director of Coro Latinoamericano and its CORITO children’s choir, co-president of the Latin American Cultural Union, and a writer and co-anchor for Barrio Latino, a Spanish-language community affairs radio program.
+She also served for two years on the Development Committee of the Casa San José Board of Directors and co-founded the Hispanic children’s outreach program CIRCULO with two CMU colleagues in 2007.

 • Cuban Studies